Kedar-Khedkar/Language-Translator-/README.md

 ### Code
 **********
 There are two scripts in the repository `supported_languages.py` and `language_translator.py`.<br>
-`language_translator.py` is main script and `supported_languages.py` is used to extract the supported languages for translation and used.
+`language_translator.py` is main script and `supported_languages.py` is used to extract the supported languages for translation and used from the api.

 In `supported_languages.py`, we have extracted the supporting languages from api and saved in a list, and that list is imported in `language_translator.py`<br>
 Replace *Api key* and *Url* with your own api key and url.